ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

 SQTS is a rare (&lt; 1/10,000) AD inherited arrhythmia syndrome associated with atrial fibrillation, ventricular arrhythmia, and risk of sudden cardiac arrest.
 Diagnosis is based on a diagnostic scorecard (PMID: 21310316), similar to LQTS.
 Approximately 20% of diagnosed cases will have a genetic cause, and _KCNH2_ is the most common identified gene.
 It is noteworthy that of the 18 probands with SQTS in whom _KCNH2_ variants have been identified, 13 had one of 2 variants; 7 with p.Thr618Ile variant (ClinVar Variation ID# 67297) and 6 with p.Asn588Lys (ClinVar Variation ID# 14436; NM_172056.2).
 There is high penetrance for these recurrent variants.
- Experimental evidence derived from non-patient cells, human-induced pluripotent stem cell-derived cells and a rabbit animal model (PMID: 30496390) all support this gene’s relationship with SQTS, with **a gain-of-function mechanism**.
+ Experimental evidence derived from non-patient cells, human-induced pluripotent stem cell-derived cells and a rabbit animal model (PMID: 30496390) all support this gene's relationship with SQTS, with **a gain-of-function mechanism**.
 These experimental studies demonstrate that genetic variants identified in SQTS patients lead to potassium current perturbations concordant with SQTS phenotype and shortening of the QT interval.

  Note loss-of-function variants in _KCNH2_ are associated with LQTS. </td>
   </tr>
 </tbody>
 </table>
 <br>
-<p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
+<p style="page-break-before: always;">&nbsp;</p><h5>KCNQ1</h5><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
    <th style="text-align:left;font-weight: bold;font-size: 14px;"> Gene </th>